stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Using using a new method on the `Randomiser` class:
+Using a new method on the `Randomiser` class:

 ```java
 public class Randomiser {